-The University's Extenuation Policy is intended to support those students who experience unexpected and unanticipated difficulties during their time as a student which adversely impact on their studies and their ability to complete assessments or complete them to their usual standard.
+The University's Extenuating Circumstances Policy and Procedure is intended to provide support if you experience unexpected and unanticipated difficulties during your time as a student which adversely impacts on your studies and your ability to complete assessments or complete them to your usual standard.

-If you are experiencing such difficulties, please refer to the Extenuation Policy for guidance and speak to a member of the teaching staff about your specific situation.
+If you are experiencing such difficulties, please refer to the Sheffield College's HE Assessment, Extenuating Circumstances and Support Policy and Procedure for guidance (which outlines timescales and documentation needed to submit) and speak to a member of the teaching staff about your specific situation.
 They will be able to advise which procedure you need to follow and who to submit the relevant paperwork to.

-The Extenuation Policy is available on Sheffield Hallam University's student intranet, http://shuspace.shu.ac.uk/webapps/portal/frameset.jsp Click on 'Rules and Regulations' at the bottom of the page, and 'Illness and difficult circumstances' down the left hand side.
+Further information for Extenuation is also on the Sheffield Hallam University's student intranet by following this link https://students.shu.ac.uk/regulations/index.html and clicking on 'Illness and difficult circumstances' in the sub-menu on the left-hand side.
+The Extenuating Circumstances Policy and Procedure document can be found under the heading Policy and Guidance.